alessandrobelli/Notionelli/readme.md

 # PREFILL YOUR WEEK DATABASE 🗓️

-Use this to create any week page in your Notion database.
+Use this to create your week pages in your Notion database.

 ## Requirements
+- Node JS installed in your computer.
 - Create a Notion Extension
 - Create a .env file with the following
   - NOTION_DATABASE_WEEKS